India Davis Cup team

 The India Davis Cup team represents India in Davis Cup tennis competition and are governed by the All India Tennis Association.

 India competed in its first Davis Cup in 1921.
 India finished as runners-up 3 times (1966, 1974, 1987), the most by any nation from Asia proper.
 In 1974, the final was scratched and South Africa were awarded the Davis Cup after India refused to participate in the final due to the South African government's apartheid policies.
 India were strong favorites to win with Vijay Amritraj and Anand Amritraj at their best.

 Only Romania and India have contested more than one final without being crowned champion.
 In the 1974 Eastern Zone Final, India and Australia established a record for the most number of games in a tie, 327.

+Results and fixtures

+The following are lists of match results and scheduled matches for the previous year and any upcoming ties.

+Players

+Current team

+The following players were selected for the 2026 Davis Cup Qualifiers first round held in Bengaluru, India.

+Team nominations for 2026 Qualifiers first round against Netherlands.